0xsh1n/NGL_Flooder/README.md

   |Tool was made for Educational purposes|
   |-------------------------------------------------|
+  This project was created only for good purposes and personal use.
   By using this Tool, you agree that you hold responsibility and accountability of any consequences caused by your actions.